dennisvang/tufup-example/README.md

 4. serve the repository on a local test server
 5. run the "installed" application, so it can perform an automatic update

+> For quick testing, these steps have been automated in the [PowerShell][12] script [`test_update_cycle.ps1`][13].

+A detailed description of the steps, both for the repository-side and for the client-side, can be found in the following sections.

 ### Repo side

 Some example scripts are provided for initializing a tufup repository and for adding new versions, see `repo_*.py`.